MV10/mv10.github.io/_posts/2018-01-04-localhost-ssl-identityserver-certificates.md

 Forgot to copy those thumbprints?
 Can't remember where you wrote them down?

-Much of Windows credentials-handling has it's roots in practically ancient operating systems like Windows NT, and sometimes that shows in the tooling.
+Much of Windows credentials-handling have roots in nearly-ancient operating systems like Windows NT, and sometimes that shows in the tooling.
 What happens if you forget the thumbprint?
 Why the handy-dandy futuristic GUI comes to your rescue -- double-click the .cer file and whammo, you get a Properties-like dialog with all sorts of cryptic information about the certificate.
 Way down at the bottom of the list on the Details tab, you can even recover the Thumbprint.

 ![Thumbprint1](/assets/2018/01-04/thumbprint1.png)